chrishayesmu/XCOM-Uncooker/README.md

 This is expected, unfortunately.
 The UPKs shipped with the game don't have editor thumbnails, and there's no way to generate them via a commandlet like we can do for the asset database.
 The only way to generate the thumbnails is by having the UDK open.

 If you fully load a package, all of its assets will have thumbnails generated.
-You can theoretically do this for every package and save them back to disk.
-Unfortunately, something about saving a lot of the uncooked packages will cause them to crash the editor if you reopen them.
-I'm still working through what causes this.
+You can theoretically do this for every package and save them back to disk, though obviously it'll be slow.

+Note that for particle systems, you have to manually create a thumbnail in the particle system editor.
+This isn't an uncooking limitation, it seems like this is just how the UDK works.

-## Node-based editor (Kismet, AnimTrees) have their nodes in the wrong spots
+## Node-based editors (Kismet, AnimTrees) have their nodes in the wrong spots

 The data on where to place these nodes is removed during the cooking process, so they're mostly in the default (0, 0) position.

 For Kismet nodes, there is some supplementary data which isn't cooked out, that provides hints as to where the node should be.
 XCOM Uncooker tries to use this to place some nodes, but it isn't perfect.

 There's probably more that can be done in this regard (for Kismet and other types), and future versions of the uncooker may do a better job placing these nodes.

+# FAQs

+## Why can't I make new game assets?

+Technically you can make them, but you can't get the game to load or compile their materials.
+Runtime compilation of materials is disabled in XCOM: EW, and there's not currently a way to precompile them and make them available to the game.

+[Long War: Community Edition](https://github.com/chrishayesmu/XCOM-LW-CommunityEdition) uses executable patching to re-enable runtime compilation of materials, but it causes very noticeable hitches the first time any new material is encountered and compiled.
+Precompilation of materials (i.e. cooking asset packages) should be doable before LWCE is released.

+## Why can't I make new maps?

+First, the same issue as assets.
+The materials we're using in our UDK are viewed as distinct from the game's own materials, so they have to be recompiled, even if we're using assets already in use in other maps.

+In addition, XCOM: EW's map files contain some extra data that our UDK can't provide.
+This hasn't been fully reverse engineered yet, but likely includes navigational data for which tiles are pathable, where cover exists, etc. In Firaxis's UDK, this would all have been calculated automatically when cooking the map.
+Before we can support fully custom maps, we will probably need to reverse engineer the data format, write a utility to do the same calculations, and append it to the cooked map file.

 # Credits